SYSTEM IDENTIFICATION

 Instructions for students from previous academic years (until 2022-23):

-Dates of the system identification homework of the extraordinary session (November).
+Dates of the system identification homework of the winter session.

 How the exam works: things you must know about the exam organization